Welcome to Gender and Sexuality Studies!

 On this website you will find information about the requirements of the gender and sexuality studies minor, what gender and sexuality courses are offered at Loyola University Maryland, which faculty are involved in the program, resources for embarking on your own research or to learn more about feminism, and how to become involved in the club and Iota Iota Iota honor society.
 Scroll down on this page for news about new courses and the capstone course.

 Gender and Sexuality Studies Minor

 The gender and sexuality studies minor started (as gender studies) in 1992 and is the oldest interdisciplinary minor at Loyola.
-The minor is designed to help women and men students bring academic rigor and depth to their academic interests, and to help them identify connections between their experiences and the experiences of others throughout history and across racial/ethnic, economic, and cultural contexts.
+The minor is designed to help students of all genders and sexualities bring academic rigor and depth to their academic interests, and to help them identify connections between their experiences and the experiences of others throughout history and across racial/ethnic, economic, and cultural contexts.

 Why pursue a Gender and Sexuality Studies Minor?

 Gender and sexuality studies is helpful to careers and graduate work in law, writing and communications, public policy, non-profit organizations, education, government and service-oriented professions.
 It also complements and deepens the student’s academic major by adding a crucial dimension of the human experience, and attention to diversity and social justice.

 Gender and Sexuality Studies Alumni spoke with students about their post Loyola lives.

 Matthew DiFerdinando Esq. graduated from Loyola in 2014 with a BA in sociology.

 He is currently practicing immigration law at HISA Pennsylvania.
 Matthew was the Govans neighborhood liaison and a service coordinator for CCSJ, interned for St. Vincent de Paul, and was active in Relay for Life.
 His Sociology methods proposal was for a study of the impact of family Structure on gender identity in boys.